Book Reimbursement Incentive Degree Guidance and Educational Support

 Reasons to Join:

-Access, Service, Career Guidance, Employment, Volunteer, Internships and Scholarship Opportunities
+Access, Service, Career Guidance, Employment, Volunteer, Internships, and Scholarship Opportunities

 The online version of these programs will provide immediate access to student members of the Chamber.
 The original goals of providing mentoring and support to Orange County students have not changed; it has grown.
 These programs are designed to provide networking contacts from among business, civic, political, and educational leaders in the Black Chamber membership.

 Student members will gain direct access to these members as prospective mentors and valuable sources of guidance for post-educational opportunities.
-Annual selection of scholarship winners will be made from among those student members who have been of service to the Black Chamber, Education Fund, and other community or school-based organizations.
+The annual selection of scholarship winners will be made from among those student members who have been of service to the Black Chamber, Education Fund, and other community or school-based organizations.

 Student Interns Will help support efforts to:

 Step 1.
 Solicit members to obtain permission to post email links that can be accessed by student members.